catalystcalifornia/mlaw/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the General Public Use and Creative Commons Licenses.
+See `LICENSE.txt` and `CC_LICENSE.md` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>